kwandrus/Non-Photorealistic-GLSL-Shaders/README.md

 <kbd>W</kbd><kbd>A</kbd><kbd>S</kbd><kbd>D</kbd> - Move the camera forward, backward, left, right.
 <kbd>Q</kbd><kbd>E</kbd> - Move the camera up and down.
 <kbd>R</kbd> - Reset the camera to its original zoom and position.
-<kbd>Space</kbd> - Automatically rotate the light around the model.
+<kbd>Space</kbd> - Automatically rotate the light around the teapot.
 Toggle on/off.
-Gooch Shading: Automatically rotate the model around its Y-axis.
+Gooch Shading: Automatically rotate the teapot around its Y-axis.
-<kbd>←</kbd><kbd>→</kbd> - Manually rotate the light around the model either clockwise or counter-clockwise.
-Gooch Shading: Manually rotate the model around its Y-axis.
+<kbd>←</kbd><kbd>→</kbd> - Manually rotate the light around the teapot either clockwise or counter-clockwise.
+Gooch Shading: Manually rotate the teapot around its Y-axis.

 <kbd>1</kbd> - Toon Shading.
 <kbd>2</kbd> - Gooch Shading.
 <kbd>3</kbd> - Cross-Hatching.
 <kbd>4</kbd> - Phong shading.
 (Not 'non-photorealistic,' but included as the default shader)
-<kbd>N</kbd> - Display the normal vectors on the model.
+<kbd>N</kbd> - Display the normal vectors on the teapot.
 Toggle on/off.
 Doesn't work with Gooch Shading.

 ## Implementation